-IHS response: The IHS does not currently track this movement.
-IHS data shows a general downward trend in the federal bureaucracy from the mid-1990s to 2001, when administrative layers were reduced by more than half, due to a major Agency reorganization.
-However, no existing data can demonstrate that the downward trend in the Federal Bureaucracy (i.e., reduced staffing levels) was directly attributable to the Self-Governance Program.
+IHS response: IHS data shows a general downward trend in the federal bureaucracy from the mid-1990s to 2001, when administrative layers were reduced by more than half, due to a major Agency reorganization and increased ISDEAA Title I and Title V activities across the country.
+However, the IHS does not have a metric that collects data that measures federal bureaucracy (i.e., reduced staffing levels) in correlation to the Self-Governance Program.
 Additionally, workforce data (i.e., staffing levels) for tribal health care programs is unavailable.
-Therefore, no comparative analysis can be done with existing data to quantify savings as a result of tribal contracting or compacting.
+Consequently, at this time, there is no existing data to conduct a year-to-year comparative analysis.